One Direction Couple Quarrels: Liam Payne And Cheryl, Harry Styles And Kendall Jenner, Plus Louis Tomlinson’s Breakup With Danielle Campbell

-One Direction’s Harry Styles, Liam Payne. and Louis Tomlinson are constantly trying to balance their personal lives and their careers.
+One Direction’s Harry Styles, Liam Payne, and Louis Tomlinson are constantly trying to balance their personal lives and their careers.
 There are huge decisions to make, like what country to live in, and how much time they can spare from their careers to perpetuate relationships.

 Liam Payne and Cheryl Cole are in disagreement on where they will make their home.
-Cheryl Cole wants to stay in the UK while Liam Payne feels his future is in Los Angeles according to Celebs Now.
+Cheryl Cole wants to stay in the UK while Liam Payne feels his future is in Los Angeles, according to Celebs Now.

 One Direction’s Louis Tomlinson recently broke up with Danielle Campbell, amicably, though.
 Louis Tomlinson will remain friends with Danielle Campbell but they are no longer in a committed relationship.
-The reasons for their breakup are unknown according to Capital FM.
+The reasons for their breakup are unknown, according to Capital FM.

 Harry Styles and Kendall Jenner seem very fond of each other, but One Direction’s Harry Styles has made it clear to Kendall Jenner that he just isn’t ready to settle down according to Unreality TV.
 Harry Styles is at a pivotal point in his career and so are the rest of One Direction.